amaranth-unm/food-stories/stories/the apple/index.md

 ## A snack, a spectacle, a symbol?

+The apple is at once a fruit of great simplicity and complication.
+Little red globe, fruit of *Malus domestica*, meat of pie, source of poison (both literal and literary), symbol of the pure and the pastoral, and poster-child of modern horticulture.

 Listening back to this oral history, what first stands out is how quickly the story moves from describing food to describing a feeling.
 The narrator begins with sensory detail — the smell of smoke, the chatter under the trees, the look of the smoker — but those descriptions quickly become about *community* rather than cuisine.
 That shift captures one of the big themes we’ve discussed in class: that food events are not just about eating but about sustaining relationships, passing on traditions, and affirming a sense of belonging.
 The barbecue becomes a living archive of memory and connection — something that exists through repetition and participation more than through written recipes.